kevinlin1/just-the-class/_staffers/andre.md

 photo: andre.jpg
 ---

-I'm Andre, ML Lead at I2.
+ML Lead
+{: .label .label-blue }

 I have been extensively studying and working with deep neural networks, and I'm fascinated by their potential to exhibit intelligent properties.
 My specific interests are in computer vision, meta-learning, and neural network computational theory.